Matrix3003/ScriptsCreatorPackge/Assets/CustomScriptCreator/README.txt

 The options for creating the custom is scripts are:  Assets/Create/CustomScripts

-You can change the editor Create tab priority in CustomCreatorTab on the [MenuItem("path", priority = value)] in Create funcs.
+You can change the editor Create tab priority in CustomCreatorTab on the [MenuItem("path", priority = value)] in lines 30, 59 and 88.

 The files in the framework are: